Caterham School

-Caterham School is a private co-educational day and boarding school located in Caterham, Surrey and a member of the Headmasters' and Headmistresses' Conference.
+Caterham School is a co-educational day and boarding public school in Caterham, Surrey and is a member of the Headmasters' and Headmistresses' Conference.

+Founded as 'The Congregational School' during the Regency era, a charitable institution to educate the sons of Congregationalist clergy, Caterham developed into providing a public school education which was made co-educational in 1995 by a merger with Eothen School.
+In September 2025, Caterham was shortlisted for the 2026 Tatler Schools Guide', along with Eton, Canford, Brighton and Gresham's, for the title of the best public school in the country.

+Caterham is recognised internationally for its approach to digital learning.
+It was among the first schools in the United Kingdom to introduce an iPad rollout in 2015 as an Apple Distinguished School and among the first in the world to develop its own subsidiary artificial intelligence company.
+It has been recognised by the Westminster Education Foundation think tank as a member of the EdTech 50 since 2019.

+The school has also opened up a number of partnership programmes for collaboration across private and state education, such as the East Surrey Learning Partnership and the Caterham Family of Schools.

 Campus

 Caterham's campus is on the edge of its estate which extends to around 200 acres.
 It is set within Harestone Valley, and a large part of the estate consists of Oldpark Wood.
 The school owns the large 'Hare stone' that named the valley, which was first recorded in 1605 but is believed to be older.

-Notable people who have formally opened or laid foundation stones for buildings at Caterham include HRH Prince Edward, Duke of Kent, Lord Carey of Clifton (the 103rd Archbishop of Canterbury), Samuel Morley and William Hulme Lever, 2nd Viscount Leverhulme.
+Notable people who formally opened or laid foundation stones for buildings at Caterham include HRH Prince Edward, Duke of Kent, Lord Carey of Clifton (the 103rd Archbishop of Canterbury), Samuel Morley and William Hulme Lever, 2nd Viscount Leverhulme.

+The Old School from Harestone Valley Road, behind School Lodge.